Sea urchin sperm exploit extremum seeking control to find the egg: Chemotactic Response and Closed Loop Behavior

+The evident one-to-one correspondence between the key components of the navigation strategy of sea urchin sperm and ES control immediately clarifies the role of the signaling pathway: it must act as an adaptive band-pass filter attuned to the frequency of the swimming pattern of the cell.
+Motivated by this observation, and building upon previous phenomenological models \cite{friedrich2007chemotaxis,jikeli2015sperm}, we propose the following coarse-grained dynamical description of the signaling pathway:

-where $\mu,\sigma_1,\sigma_2$ are positive constants, and $\sigma_2\leq\sigma_1$.
-We note that the signals $\zeta_2(t)$ and $\zeta_1(t)$ model the stimulation and relaxation processes, respectively.
-It is clear that equations [\ref{eq:pthway_1}]-[\ref{eq:pthway_2}] represent a band pass filter.
-Equation [\ref{eq:pthway_3}] models the adaptation of the signaling pathway.
-During the course of motion, the cell is exposed to a time varying stimulus $s(t)=c(\bm{p}(t))$ through the binding of SAP molecules with receptors along the flagellum \cite{alvarez2014computational}.
-This stimulus may be approximated by its Taylor series over an $\mathcal{O}(\varepsilon)$ time duration $t_0\leq t\leq t_0+\varepsilon$ (relying on the relations [\ref{eq:avg_mot_1}] and [\ref{eq:pos_kin}]):
+where $\mu$ and $\sigma$ are positive constants such that $\sigma < \mu$, and $s(t)$ is the input to the model, which represents the time-varying external stimulus to which the pathway is exposed due to the binding of SAP molecules with the receptors.
+Without accounting for noise, the stimulus $s(t)$ is customarily approximated by:

-where $\Delta t=t-t_0$.
-The gradient information is modulated in the stimulus on two components: a ramp component and a harmonic component.
-One can simply extract the gradient information from the stimulus by time differentiation.
-However, a simple differentiator is notoriously known for high frequency noise amplification leading to deteriorated performance in the case of noise-corrupted signals which is the typical case in chemotaxis \cite{friedrich2008stochastic}.
-Hence, a band pass filter whose quasi steady state carries the gradient information is more robust in the presence of noise.
-Applying the stimulus $s(t)$ as in equation [\ref{eq:stim}] to the model of the signaling pathway given by equations [\ref{eq:pthway_1}]-[\ref{eq:pthway_3}] leads to a response whose quasi-steady output $\eta(t)$ can be approximated by:

-where $\rho_1$ and $\rho_2$ are non negative gain functions that are independent from the magnitude of the gradient, and $\phi$ is the phase lag introduced by the dynamics of the signaling pathway (see the SI appendix for exact expressions).
-Closing the feedback loop with equation [\ref{eq:eta_approx}] into the average kinematics of sperm motion (i.e. equations [\ref{eq:pos_kin}] and [\ref{eq:rot_kin}]) modifies the net motion of the cell via two mechanisms: i) the change in the orientation due to $\bm{\Omega}_\eta(\omega t)\eta(t)$, and ii) the bias in the direction of motion due to $\bm{V}_\eta(\omega t)\eta(t)$.
-A standard averaging analysis in the fast time variable $\sigma=\omega t$ may be used to study the average motion of the cell under this feedback (see the SI appendix for more details).
-Fig. \ref{fig:sample_traj} shows a sample response of the system defined by [\ref{eq:orig_kin}]-[\ref{eq:omega_def}] under the feedback law defined by [\ref{eq:pthway_1}]-[\ref{eq:pthway_3}].